EternityForest/AnyoneCanDoIt/MathELI5.md

 probably learn it like the math teachers say!

+## Do Boring Numbers Exist?

+The Interesting Numbers Paradox goes something like:

+Suppose there are boring integers, and some clear way to tell the difference between interesting and boring numbers.

+If we start counting, eventually we will reach a boring number.

+However, it will have the distinction of being the smallest boring integer, and therefore it will not actually be boring at all.

+I'm not sure how many times you can repeat the process, calling the next one interesting for being the new lowest boring number, before one gets bored of the whole process, but some might argue that it never ends.

+"Every positive integer is one of Ramanujan's personal friends." —J. E. Littlewood, according to some sources

 ## Fermat's Last Theorem

 The theorem itself might not seem interesting to you, but the amount of human drama and deep passion that came from it definitely makes it